OpenWIS/openwis-tutorials/OWT-5/README.md

 #### Installing dependencies

-Likewise OWT-4, since we clean the  Karaf, we have to re-install all the nessesary dependencies:
+Likewise OWT-4, since we have cleaned the  Karaf, we have to re-install all the necessary dependencies:

 Apache CXF repository:
 ```